 Turkey family (Phasianidae)

-Large, 34” tall.
-Body is dark brown; head and neck are bare.
-Male (shown in image) – larger and more iridescent than female; tuft of hairlike feathers (“beard”) on breast.
+A large bird.
+Body is dark brown, head and neck are bare.
+Male is larger and more iridescent than female and has a tuft of hairlike feathers (“beard”) on breast.

 Forest, forest edges

 Nest is placed in a slight depression on the ground, usually at the base of a tree or under a shrub.
 Eggs are large, whitish buff with brown marks.
-The eggs look similar to Turkey Vulture eggs but Wild Turkeys usually lay a dozen eggs whereas Turkey Vultures usually lay only two eggs.
-Wild Turkeys begin nesting early, usually in April.
 Young are precocial, leave nest soon after hatching, begin flying at 2 weeks of age.

 “Gobble gobble gobble” given by males during breeding season.